 The individuals named as proxyholder in the accompanying form of proxy are directors of the Company.
 A SHAREHOLDER WISHING TO APPOINT SOME OTHER PERSON (WHO NEED NOT BE A SHAREHOLDER) TO REPRESENT HIM AT THE MEETING HAS THE RIGHT TO DO SO, EITHER BY STROKING OUT THE NAMES OF THOSE PERSONS NAMED IN THE ACCOMPANYING FORM OF PROXY AND INSERTING THE DESIRED PERSON'S NAME IN THE BLANK SPACE PROVIDED IN THE FORM OF PROXY OR BY COMPLETING ANOTHER FORM OF PROXY.
-A proxy will not be valid unless the completed form of proxy is received by COMPUTERSHARE INVESTOR SERVICES, 8th Floor, 100 University Avenue, Toronto, ON M5J 2Y1 not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time for holding the Meeting or, if the Meeting is adjourned, with respect to any matters occurring following the recommencement of the adjourned Meeting, prior to the recommencement thereof.
+A proxy will not be valid unless the completed form of proxy is received by COMPUTERSHARE INVESTOR SERVICES, 8th Floor, 100 University Avenue, Toronto, ON M5J 2Y1 by 10:00 a.m.
+Pacific Standard Time on December 24, 2024, being three (3) business days prior to the Meeting or, if the Meeting is adjourned, with respect to any matters occurring following the recommencement of the adjourned Meeting, prior to the recommencement thereof.
 Proxies delivered after such times will not be accepted.